About Us

 David Elliot

-David (he/him) currently serves as the Artistic Director of The Cape Playhouse in Dennis, MA, where they are looking forward to re-opening the Playhouse doors for the first time since 2019.
-For over fifteen years, David was the Co-Director of Perry Street Theatricals, a producing and general management office based in New York City.
-He has produced or co-produced multiple award-winning productions in New York and London, including: VANYA AND SONIA AND MASHA AND SPIKE (TONY, Drama Desk), LEND ME A TENOR THE MUSICAL (West End, Olivier nom.), HAMLET and SAINT JOAN, AN OAK TREE (OBIE); IN THE CONTINUUM and THE EXONERATED (Drama Desk, Outer Critics), to name a few.
+He has produced or co-produced multiple award-winning productions in New York and London, including: Vanya and Sonia and Masha and Spike (TONY, Drama Desk), Lend Me A Tenor: The Musical (West End, Olivier nom.), Hamlet and Saint Joan, an Oak Tree (OBIE); In the Continuum and The Exonerated (Drama Desk, Outer Critics), to name a few.
 As a Director, his work has been seen at Olney Theatre, The Culture Project, The Irish Rep, The Zipper, Metropolitan Playhouse, The Players, New York Performance Works and Rattlestick.

 Chuck Ragsdale